Keyboard shortcuts

 }

 When writing an impl, the method signatures and behavior must match the requirements of the trait.
+Impls can also be generic, and Ferlium supports explicit trait input and output bindings in impl headers.

 Defaulting of ambiguous types